 Clearly state your employment history from your in-service training (if applicable) up to your current position.
 Use short bulleted sentences to list the most important daily activities under each role you have had.

 5. Other Waiting/Serving Experience:

 This will include events or work history outside the formal food and beverage industry field, but which may be important for the employer to know about, like part-time waiting gigs at your high school functions or once-off events you were part of waitering at a neighbor's wedding or serving drinks at a special family event.
-This section is paramount if you are looking for your first job without formal experience as a Waiter.
+This section is paramount if you are looking for your first job without formal experience as a Waiter or waitress.

 6. Skills Summary/Key Skills:

 Incorporates keywords from the job posting and your specific skill set.
 This adds much-needed credibility to your resume.